 Stay in Barranco if Nightlife is a priority; You are into surfing or other water sports; You prefer an area with a Bohemian feel;

-Best places to stay in Barranco:
+Best places to stay in Lima in Barranco for first-timers:

 - Luxury: Villa Barranco by Ananay Hotel